LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 |`endpointExternal`|the fhiruser/client facing API for the S3 API, this is the virtual host url|
 |`accessType`|"host"|

+Note, while the endpointInternal is specified with the S3 region endpoint, the calls to the API will use the virtual host directly.

 Example of `host` based access:

 ``` json
 "bulkdata": {
     ...